VikramsDataScience/medibank_case_study/README.md

 Despite quite a few efforts to debug and repair this issue, I was sadly unable to arrive at a good outcome.
 So, I had to opt for the more manual approach that can be found in the `src.preprocessing` module to be able to access a given hospital's metrics.

 I apologise for not being able to get this working in the clean and robust way that we would all like!
-But in the spirit of not wasting too much time, I opted for the aforementioned approach which did yield the correct data.
+But in the spirit of not wasting too much time, I opted for the aforementioned approach which appeared to yield the correct data.

 ## Part 2: Exploratory Data Analysis (EDA)
 Most of Triage categories across all the hospitals had at least some missing data.
 Given that this data is a Time Series with a fixed daily frequency, we cannot have any missing data.
 So I opted to perform some simple static imputation using the calculated Median values by column.